-Jessica Trail is the Young School’s Head of Children and Families at King’s Contrivance.
+Jessica Trail is the Young School’s Head of School at King’s Contrivance.
 She joined the school in December 1999 as a part-time teacher’s assistant, became a full-time Twos teacher in 2002, and served as a Cottage Director before moving on a new role as a front office administrator in 2005.
-Today, Jess is responsible for admissions, hiring, teacher professional development, licensing and accreditation, and a variety of other duties.
+Today, Jess is responsible for admissions, licensing and accreditation, and a variety of other duties.
 She holds a B.A. in Psychology from Hood College and a Master’s degree in Counselor Education from McDaniel College.

 Jess grew up on a Howard County farm and currently lives in the King’s Contrivance community.
 She and her wife are the parents of identical twin girls who attend the Young School.
 Jess loves reading and has a large collection of (real) books that is taking over her house.
 In addition to her deep respect for children of all ages, Jess loves the family atmosphere of the Young School and embraces its educational program and philosophy.